mongodb/genny/README.md

    are currently two kinds of overrides:
    1. randomint: Generate a random integer.
 Accepts min and max values.
+   2. randomstring: Generate a random string.
+Accepts a length value (default of 10).
+Will support an alphabet option in the future
-   2. increment: Takes a variable and uses it's value and does a post increment.
+   3. increment: Takes a variable and uses it's value and does a post increment.

 ### Currently supported workload features